AI assistant — not human

 Track these six signals in Entra ID sign-in logs and Microsoft Sentinel:

-In Entra ID, create a Conditional Access policy, select Microsoft 365 Copilot as the cloud app target, and assign conditions (compliant device, MFA, location).
-Deploy in Report-Only mode first.
-Enforce after 7–14 days of log review.
+In Entra ID, you can create a Conditional Access policy.
+Select Microsoft 365 Copilot as the cloud app target.
+Then, assign the following conditions:

-Yes.
-Microsoft 365 Copilot appears as a targetable cloud app in Conditional Access.
-You can also target Office 365 broadly or scope policies to Copilot-licensed users only via group membership.
+Yes, Microsoft 365 Copilot is a cloud app that can be targeted in Conditional Access.
+You can also target the entire Office 365 suite.
+Additionally, you can limit policies to users with Copilot licenses by using group membership.

-Without a block policy, Copilot runs normally.
-It can query any content the user has permission to access.
-An attacker on a compromised personal device can use Copilot to aggregate sensitive data in seconds.
+Without a block policy, Copilot operates as usual.
+It can access any content that the user is allowed to view.
+This allows an attacker with a compromised personal device to easily gather sensitive data using Copilot.

 EPC Group has secured 700+ Microsoft 365 tenants for Copilot deployment.
 Call (888) 381-9725 or schedule a Copilot Security Review.